OUR LADY of WALSINGHAM

 Moder & mayden was never non but che -

 Wel may swych a lady Godes moder be.

 St. Catherine of Alexandria and St. Margaret of Antioch (whose statues flanked the statue of Blessed Virgin in the medieval shrine) and St. Lawrence are drawn in the corners of the border.

-A signed, open-edition giclée print of this drawing is available for $75.
+An open-edition giclée print of this drawing is available for $75.
 You may use the button below to pay via PayPal, debit card or credit card.
 Be sure to confirm the shipping address.